chalkygames123/sort-wrangler-json/README.md

 A CLI tool to sort Wrangler configuration properties (JSONC format) based on their schema definition while preserving all original comments.

+> [!IMPORTANT]
+> This package is not yet published to any registry.
+You can use it by cloning the repository and installing it by running `pnpm link` in the project root.

 ## Features

 - Sorts properties in Wrangler configuration files according to the schema order